Zeyad-Awwad/diffusion_limited_aggregation/README.md

 # diffusion_limited_aggregation

-Computes a grid-based DLA using particle swarm diffusion.
+This method computes a grid-based DLA using particle swarm diffusion.
 The method uses numpy's vectorized operations for scalability so larger particle swarms generally perform better.

 Particles are generated randomly along a circular radius that begins at a fixed distance (e.g. 100 cells away) but later grows in proportion to the cluster.
 Each diffusion step consists of a single random step (vertically or horizontally) in the grid.